 The current beta release of pyGPlates is PyGPlates beta revision 28, released in August 2020...

 (the latest “beta” release)

-GPlates runs on Windows, Linux and MacOS X. We provide ready-to-use binary executables for both Windows and MacOS X, enabling a GPlates user to download, install and use the latest version of GPlates immediately.
+GPlates runs on Windows, Linux and macOS.
+We provide ready-to-use binary executables for both Windows and macOS, enabling a GPlates user to download, install and use the latest version of GPlates immediately.
 The binaries also include the GPlates-compatible data described below.